ahlashkari/NTLFlowLyzer/README.md

 # Copyright (c) 2023

-For citation in your works and also understanding NLFlowLyzer completely, you can find below published papers:
+For citation in your works and also understanding NTLFlowLyzer completely, you can find below published papers:

 ????????????????????????????????????????????????????????????